mhurley100/pands-project/README.md

 g = sns.PairGrid(dataset, hue="class", palette="Set2", hue_kws={"marker": ["o", "s", "D"]})
 Generate scatter plot using seaborn: g = g.map(plt.scatter, linewidths=1, edgecolor="w", s=40)
-3. Show the plot.
+4. Show the plot.
 The box plot is displayed using the following code: plt.show()

-### Observe data:
+### Data Analysis:
 Iris-Setosa stands out as being easy to classify given the 4 dimensions.
 - 2 scatter plots are generated to demonstrate the correlation between sepal width and length and petal width and length for each class of Iris.
 From the scatter matrix you can see that Iris Setosa is almost completely identifiable based on sepal width and length and petal width and length.
 This is clearly demonstrated in the scatter plot matrices.